AlvinCen/full-pos/README.md

 ### 1. Database Setup

 Ensure you have a PostgreSQL server running.
-Create a new database for this project (e.g., `pos_db`).
+Create a new database for this project (e.g., `pos_db_v2`).

 ### 2. Environment Configuration